m-allanson/dbp-prototype/README.md

 In production mode all requests are handled by the Express server.
 Requests starting with `/static` will be served from the `dist` directory.

+## Fonts

+Fonts are served with a combination of local font files (from MyFonts) and remotely served files via JS (from TypeKit).

 ## Deploy

 Deployment is handled via dokku.
 Once a dokku remote is added, deploy with: